 Dee Wu is the Political Science Research Analyst.
 He devises and promotes FAPA’s policy agenda.
 Prior to joining FAPA, he had interned at the Project 2049 Institute and National Bureau of Asian Research, where he focused on Taiwan military, East Asian maritime balance, and US-China relations.
 Dee received a MS in Foreign Service degree at Georgetown University in May 2018.
 His areas of focus include Chinese foreign policy, military strategy, intelligence studies, among others.
 He earned his BA in Sociology at National Taiwan University.

 Political Science Research Analyst

 Chih-Yun Huang is the Political Science Research Analyst.
 She became a full-time staff after her two-month internship at FAPA.
 Before she came to the United States, she worked in the Department of Campaign Rally of Tsai Ing-Wen Presidential Campaign Headquarters for half a year.
-During the campaign, she directed five campaign rallies and supported other 14 indoor and outdoor campaign rallies.
 After the Campaign, Chih-Yun worked as a Secretary for Jhao-Syong Ruan, Taipei City Councilor.
 Chih-Yun received her Masters degree in Public Administration from Syracuse University with a focus of Non-Profit Management.
 She held a BA degree in Political Sciences from National Taiwan University.

 FAPA’s mission is to protect and strengthen the U.S.-Taiwan relationship and promote U.S.-Taiwan security in the East Asia region.
 Contact us to learn more about Taiwan!